bigardone/elixir-distributed-supervisors-test/README.md

 $ iex --name n3@127.0.0.1 --erl "-config sys.config" -S mix
 ```

-Try to kill the Server process and watch it restart again.
-Finish the current node, and watch any od the others
+Try to kill the `DistributedTest.Server` process and watch it restart again.
+Finish the node session where it is currently running, and watch how any of the other nodes starts the process again.

-start the process again.
+Feedback and suggestions are welcomed :)

 ![http://g.recordit.co/rbxRoxoHXc.gif](http://g.recordit.co/rbxRoxoHXc.gif)